quillforms/quillforms/react-docs/async-requests.md

 ### Non Blocking Asynchronous Requests
 In this case, you need to implement asynchronous request but without blocking the user from swiping the form.
+You can still use `beforeGoingNext` like before but also, you can use the following approach if your case is simple.
 In this example, we send an API request when the user reaches a specific question:

 ```js